I worked as a Software Engineer in the pyjimmy team.

 Visualization of the technical data with a web app

 There is a lot of technical structured data stored in our repository.
-Writing it as python code and versionning it with Git is very efficient, but it can be very cumbersome to visualize it.
+Writing it as python code and versioning it with Git is very efficient, but it can be very cumbersome to visualize it.

 - the backend using FastAPI